var-bin/angularjs-training/angular-typescript-webpack-jasmine/README.md

 # angular-typescript-webpack

-Angular + Typescript + Webpack build with Karma and wallaby tests support.
+AngularJS + Typescript + Webpack build with Karma and wallaby tests support.
 And this all with sourcemaps in production support!!

 ### Install